phan/phan/internal/Phan-Config-Settings.md

 [`dead_code_detection`](#dead_code_detection) will also enable unused variable detection.

 This has a few known false positives, e.g. for loops or branches.

 (Default: `false`)

+## warn_about_redundant_use_namespaced_class

+Enable this to warn about harmless redundant use for classes and namespaces such as `use Foo\bar` in namespace Foo.

+Note: This does not affect warnings about redundant uses in the global namespace.

+(Default: `false`)